 Dior’s Pre-Fall 19 Collection Was Quietly Revolutionary

-This year has seen a number of high-profile menswear changes — Virgil Abloh took over Louis Vuitton‘s menswear, Ricardo Tisci moved to Burberry, Hedi Slimane took the accent away from Celine and added its debut men’s show, and Kim Jones was announced as the new creative director for Dior.
-After a successful 7-year run at Louis Vuitton, his street savvy and eye for merging street trends into high-end seemed a perfect fit for the French label.
-After a highly anticipated first show for Spring/Summer 2019 — romantic suits in soft colors and lacey shirts conveyed a sense of new beginnings — the label made history by announcing it would host a Pre-Fall men’s collection (the first major designer to do so) in Tokyo.
+This year has seen a number of high-profile menswear changes — Virgil Abloh took over Louis Vuitton‘s menswear, Ricardo Tisci moved to Burberry, Hedi Slimane took the accent away from Celine and added a men’s show, and Kim Jones was announced as the new creative director for Dior.
+After a successful 7-year run at Louis Vuitton, his eye for merging street trends into high-end designs seemed a perfect fit for the French label.
+After a highly anticipated first show for Spring/Summer 2019 — romantic suits in soft colors and lace shirts conveyed a sense of new beginnings — the label made history by announcing it would host a Pre-Fall men’s collection (the first major designer to do so) in Tokyo.

-The label’s signature tailoring was in full force and enhanced by futuristic sensibilities — full looks in reflective fabrics and holographic accessories indicated a playfully literal yet optimistic message of optimism for the historic label’s future.
+The label’s signature tailoring was in full force and enhanced by futuristic sensibilities — full looks in reflective fabrics and holographic accessories indicated a playfully literal yet optimistic look towards the historic label’s future.
 This was further emphasized with a large sculpture of a cyborg that stood in the center of the venue.
-Additional streetwear cues — baseball caps, holster-like chest bags (the new fannypack?), and outerwear — were effortlessly included, again demonstrating Jones’ ability to merge his vision with consideration for current trends and selflessly assimilate them into a label’s own history.
+Additional streetwear cues — baseball caps, holster-like chest bags (the new fanny pack?), and outerwear — were effortlessly included, again demonstrating Jones’ ability to merge his vision with consideration for current trends and selflessly assimilate them into a label’s own history.
 Hedi should take note.

 Watch the full show below.